fedinskiy/rvlt-task/readme.md

 ## TODOs:
 - Documentation of REST API
-- Decouple account stored in database from wrapper object
-- Add granular locking for db transactions
 - Add history of transactions
 - Use some web router instead of framework
 - Tune up native image generation